Junction Conditions and local Spacetimes in General Relativity: Introduction

+On the the hand, there is the case in which the boundary is lightlike \cite{barrabes1991thin,mars1993geometry}, which is more sophisticated from a geometrical point of view.
+In this case, different types of junction conditions have to be considered, which allow the pairwise identification of (projections of) gradients of the corresponding null vector fields across the boundary.
+The method used then makes it possible to glue together spacetimes that are separated by a lightlike boundary hyperface.
+However, this is not the only advantage offered by that approach: As it turns out, the geometric framework used is more general than the Darmois-Israel framework, since it allows one to combine the null and non-null formalism into a single formalism called general thin-shell formalism, and also to formulate associated junction conditions that are always valid regardless of the causal structure of the boundary hyperface \cite{mars1993geometry,senovilla2015double,senovilla2018equations}.

+The main problem that arises in this context, however, is that it often proves difficult to actually meet said junction conditions, especially for spacetimes with different causal structures and symmetry properties.
+For this reason, it is a rather common case that spacetime pairs with excessively different geometrical properties cannot be glued together.
+This is, moreover, also one of the main reasons why the above-mentioned conditions have so far been successfully applied mainly to spacetimes with a comparatively high degree of symmetry, i.e. to spacetimes with either spherical, cylindrical or plane symmetry, while the treatment of the problem of how to glue less symmetric spacetimes, such as stationary, axisymmetric or even non-stationary ones, has so far received far less attention in the literature.

-An additional cause is the fact that the methods being used to cope with the Darmois-Israel conditions, in spite of leading to appropriate local discontinuities in the curvature of respective gravitational fields (at most 'delta-like'-singularities), in many different cases, fail to deliver physically feasible predictions that could be in agreement with the dynamics of the continuous theory.
-The usual reason for this disadvantage is the fact that the corresponding methods lead to concentrated, singular gravitational source terms that often do not even obey the energy conditions of the theory, which significantly reduces their phenomenological and physical relevance.
+A primary cause of this shortcoming is the fact that the methods being used to cope with the junction conditions, in spite of leading to appropriate local discontinuities in the curvature of respective gravitational fields (at most 'delta-like'-singularities), in different cases, fail to deliver physically feasible predictions.
+The usual reason for this drawback is the fact that the corresponding methods lead to concentrated, singular gravitational source terms that often do not obey the energy conditions of the theory, which significantly reduces their phenomenological and physical relevance.
+An even greater problem occurs, moreover, when the two spacetimes to be joined have metrics of low regularity; a case that may lead to undefined products of distributions when calculating the associated curvature fields, such as in the case of gravitational shock wave spacetimes, where said fields contain 'squares' of the delta distribution.
+In this case, the thin-shell formalism obviously suffers from severe mathematical problems.

-In conclusion, there appears to be a need for a more reliable geometric framework toward junction conditions which allows for a better selection of pairs of geometrically compatible metric fields and a better distinguishability of physical and non-physical gravitational source terms in spacetime gluing approaches.
+In conclusion, however, there appears to be a need for a more reliable geometric framework that does not lead to unphysical gravitational source terms and, in contrast to traditional spacetime gluing approaches, also allows the gluing of distributional metrics that contain terms proportional to Dirac's delta distribution.

 In response to that fact, the aim of a major part of this work is to provide a simple geometric framework that endeavors to avoid the aforementioned technical and conceptual difficulties, while at the same time guaranteeing that the junction conditions of the theory are met.